 Rock revetment construction should not be done without expertise from a coastal consultant and marine construction contractors.
 Rock structures on the shoreline should be designed with careful consideration for the rock size, face slopes, crest elevation and crest width.

 The size of rock used depends on factors of waves such as height, direction, slope, cross-sectional design and availability of the armour rock.

 Crest elevation must be above the wave run-up limit during storms to prevent further dune erosion.
-During extreme circumstances, damage may be inevitable, but the designers will be able to determine the risk and potential damage in worst case scenarios.

 Rock Revetment Construction Costs

 Revetment costs are mainly dependent on the dimensions and material used.
 Some constructions can provide an unlimited life expectancy while other, smaller scale rip-rap slopes will need regular maintenance.
 Like anything in construction, you’ll get what you pay for.

 Revetment walls are permanent structures designed to prevent shoreline erosion.
 By definition, a revetment is a protective covering on an embankment of earth designed to maintain the slope or to protect it from erosion.

 Riprap or rock armour or rock or other material used to armour streambeds, bridge abutments, pilings and other shoreline structures against weathering and water erosion.
 It is used to protect coastlines and structures from erosion by the sea, rivers, streams or lakes.